What’s the most important part of a thriving business?

 But most businesses don’t realize that it’s not just the complaining customers who didn’t have good experiences.

-According to Dunvegan Group research, 20% of customers who feel satisfied with their purchase will switch to a competitor in the future.
+According to Dunvegan Group research, even customers who feel satisfied with their purchase will sometimes switch to a competitor later.

-So, not only do poor customer experiences decrease loyalty, but even typical ones will result in many of your customers trying out a competitor.
+So, not only do poor customer experiences decrease loyalty, but “average” ones still send many of your customers to competitors to “see what else is out there.”

 If you haven’t thought seriously about how your customer experience after the sale affects trust and loyalty: it’s time.